PistonDevelopers/gfx_debug_draw/README.md

 	[1.0, 0.4, 0.4, 0.7] // Text color
 );

+//
+// Send the current batch of lines, text to their vertex and index buffers
+// Note: This is currently separated from render() because GlDevice implements
+// both Device and Factory<R>, but we don't necessarily want to assume they are the
+// same object and its awkward to have 2 mutable references to the same thing
+//
+debug_renderer.update(
+	&mut graphics.device, // Something implmenting Factory<R>, eg GlDevice
+);

-// Submit the final batch of all lines and text for rendering debug_renderer.render(
+// Render the final batch of all lines and text currently present in the vertex/index buffers debug_renderer.render(
 	&mut graphics, // gfx::Graphics
 	&frame, // gfx::Frame